Exploring the Chattahoochee Nature Center on the Chattahoochee River

 The Discovery Center is the hub of the Chattahoochee Nature Center, as well as a focus for much of its endeavors in environmental education.

-On the main level you’ll find the ticket window, gift shop, and a gallery featuring artwork exhibits from the Georgia Nature Photography Association and the Roswell Fine Arts Alliance.
+On the main level you’ll find the ticket window, gift shop, and a gallery of artwork.
+Downstairs you’ll find the education center, including the permanent “Explore Your Watershed” exhibit.

 River Resource Kiosks are a wealth of practical environmental education.
-But there are also live animal displays featuring fish, turtles, lizards, snakes and owls (all of whom were originally brought to the Wildlife Clinic as rescues).
+But there are also live animal displays featuring fish, turtles, lizards, snakes, and owls (all of whom were brought in as rescues).

-This is also where you’ll find the Cowie-Weiss Theater, where you can view the 20-minute documentary, The Chattahoochee: Reimagine Our River.
+Don’t miss the Cowie-Weiss Theater, where you can view a 20-minute documentary, The Chattahoochee: Reimagine Our River.

 READ MORE: The Top 15 North Georgia Waterfalls